 It takes some time to change the instinct to send an email or IM every time a question comes up, but once people figure out they can get all the answers they need from one central resource, they’ll stop bothering you for little questions and weekly status updates.

-UPDATE 7/23/2015: If you’re still planning projects with a slew of disconnected text documents and spreadsheets, depending on email and meetings for every single question and status update, it’s time to change.
-We demonstrated how to put everything described in this blog into practice in our latest webinar, “Define and plan great products with JIRA and Confluence”.
+If you’re still planning projects with a slew of disconnected text documents and spreadsheets, depending on email and meetings for every single question and status update, you’re (over)due for a change.
+We demonstrated how to put everything described in this blog into practice in a 2015 webinar, “Define and plan great products with JIRA and Confluence”.